Types of Websites: Guide to Website Categories

 1. Retail (Amazon, eBay, specialty stores)

-Example: Amazon – A leading eCommerce platform that sells various products from various sellers, including its own inventory.
+- Example: Amazon – A leading eCommerce platform that sells a diverse array of products from various sellers, including its own inventory.

 2. Service-based (travel booking, event ticketing, freelance platforms)

-Platforms allow users to book services such as travel accommodations and event tickets or hire freelancers for projects.
+- Platforms allowing users to book services such as travel accommodations or event tickets or hire freelancers for projects.

 3. Digital Products (software, music, courses)

-Marketplaces specializing in selling digital goods such as software, music, courses, ebooks, and digital downloads.
+- Marketplaces specializing in the sale of digital goods such as software, music, courses, ebooks, and digital downloads.

 4. Crowdfunding

-Platforms where individuals or businesses can raise funds for projects, products, or causes through public contributions.
+- Platforms where individuals or businesses can raise funds for projects, products, or causes through contributions from the public.

 Interactive Websites